Linlab-slu/TSSr/README.md

   writes "ALL.samples.TSS.raw.merged.txt".

         exportTSStable(myTSSr, data = "raw", merged = FALSE)

+* Independent raw-count TSS tables can be combined without rerunning TSS calling.
+Each input file may contain one or multiple samples, and any number of files greater than one can be supplied.
+Coordinates are aligned by `chr`, `pos`, and `strand`; missing sample values are filled with zero.

+        combined <- combineTSSTables(
+            c("sample1.tsv", "sample2.tsv", "project3.tsv"),
+            outputFile = "combined.raw.tsv"
+        )

+  To extract selected samples, specify their column names.
+The function does not rename or sum samples.
+By default, positions at which all selected samples are zero are removed.

+        control <- splitTSSTable(
+            "combined.raw.tsv",
+            samples = c("SL01", "SL02"),
+            outputFile = "control.raw.tsv"
+        )

+  These operations accept only finite, non-negative integer raw counts.
+  TSSr-produced files include metadata identifying raw and processed values, the genome when known, and the chromosome set.
+Legacy tables without metadata remain supported after value and chromosome validation.

 * The "plotCorrelation" function is used to calculate the pairwise correlation coefficients and plot pairwise scatter plots of TSS counts.
 A subset of samples can also be specified to display the pairwise correlations.
 Three correlation methods are supported: “pearson”, “kendall”, or “spearman”.
 The default setting generates scatter plots for all samples (samples = "all").
 For plotting a subset of samples, users may provide a list of sample labels for "sample", e.g., samples = c("SL01","SL02","SL03").

         plotCorrelation(myTSSr, samples = "all")